 The social work licensing exams follow strict test development standards that ensure fairness.
-Every question, called an item, is reviewed at each step in the process for signs of potential bias.
+Every question is reviewed at each step in the process for signs of potential bias.

 - Every question approved by the Examination Committee is included as a nonscored pretest item alongside scored items on a live exam.
 Only items that don’t give an advantage to any subgroup of test-takers become scored items.

-- The social work exam program is guided by testing industry standards set by the American Psychological Association, the Joint Commission on Standards for Educational and Psychological Testing, the American Educational Research Association, and the National Council on Measurement in Education.
+- The social work licensing exams follow nationally recognized test development standards to ensure validity, reliability, and fairness.
+These testing industry standards are set by the American Psychological Association, the Joint Commission on Standards for Educational and Psychological Testing, the American Educational Research Association, and the National Council on Measurement in Education.